 If you have received a refund after all your loans have been disbursed the following options are available:

-- Student can keep the refund and use for winter or summer classes and/or educational expenses.
+- You may keep the refund and use for winter or summer classes and/or educational expenses.

-- Student can request for a reduction of their loan in the current semester, cash the check and then pay student accounts the balance owed from the loan reduction (Recommended).
+- You can request for a reduction of their loan in the current semester, cash the check and then pay student accounts the balance owed from the loan reduction (Recommended).

-- Student can request a reduction of the loan for the upcoming semester and use the refund to pay the balance for the upcoming semester.
+- You can request a reduction of the loan for the upcoming semester and use the refund to pay the balance for the upcoming semester.

-- Student can also use the money to pay the lender back directly, should you choose this option, you will want to make sure you will not need the excess later as we may not be able to increase your cost of attendance to allow for an increase in the loan.
+- You can also use the money to pay the lender back directly.
+If you choose this option, make sure you will not need the excess later as we may not be able to increase your cost of attendance to allow for an increase in the loan.
 (Consult a loan counselor to ensure this is the best option)